opelnic/docker-pydns/README.md

   - **DB_USER**: the database username
   - **DB_PASSWD**: the database password
   - **DB_NAME**: The database name
   - **DB_QUERY**: The query to perform to resolve the name.
-By default, *"SELECT address FROM dns WHERE query = %s"*
+By default, *"SELECT address FROM dns WHERE domain = %s"*
   - **DNS_TTL**: The TTL of A records
   - **DNS_HOSTS**: Path to the hosts file, defaults to */etc/hosts*
-  - **DNS_DOMAIN**: The subdomain for which the server is authoritative
+  - **DNS_DOMAIN**: The domain for which the server is authoritative

-These variables can also be provided in a configuration file in YAML format mounted in **/usr/src/app/config.yml**, like the following:
+These variables can also be provided in a configuration file in YAML format mounted at **/usr/src/app/config.yml**, like the following:

 ```
 ---